 To access your recently captured photography sessions just tap the Playback button on the back of the camera below the Mode Dial.
 You can easily browse and select images to look at, modify or delete via the display screen.
 Obviously, this same display is you window the Nikon V1’s robust menu options.
 You can adjust shutter speed, aperture, brightness, HDMI device control, GPS, change the functions of the auto focus buttons, movie frame rate, image size, edit movie, image quality a host of other option.
 Yet one in particular struck me as odd to find buried in the out-out-of-sight menu selections.
 This is the frequently used ISO adjustments.
 This adjust how sensitive your camera lens will to light emission.
 Sometimes you want it more so than other times.
 But this is definitely something I am other will continually adjust as the subject scene requires.
 Having a dedicated control for this a few other functions would have been handy.

 My time with the Nikon V1 was thoroughly enjoyable.
 It took a bit of time to gain a working familiarity for all the functions, menu options and modes.
 Once confident, I couldn’t be stopped.
 The Nikon V1 is responsible for many of the product shots seen in the last four or five reviews I’ve done.
-The sharpness, clarity and noise reduction–on the most light-challenged scenes–is visually refreshing and highly satisfying.
+The sharpness, clarity and noise reduction–on the most light-challenged scenes–is visually refreshing and highly satisfying (including low light photographs).
 But that’s a photography lightweight talking.
 You savants of photo sorcery may desire a sharper lens.
 To this the Nikon V1 welcomes you with open arms with its easy release mechanism for interchangeable lens.
 Other aftermarket enhancements include various flashes and light-fill options which can be attached to the included Multi Accessory port, just left of the viewfinder.

 Nikon has a handsome solution in the V1.
 A modest-to-robust feature set with general ease of use and some intelligent technology make the Nikon V1 a very strong consideration for mainstream photographers looking to capture crisp attractive images.
 Conversely, the lofty price tag may position this one just out of reach for the pauper photographer.